mate-academy/aws_devops_task_5_use_iam_roles/README.md

     - use [`aws_iam_instance_profile`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_instance_profile) resource to create an instance profile.
 The instance profile object is not visible when doing some operations in AWS Console: it is created automatically there, but you need to create it manually when assigning a role to an EC2 instance with Terraform or AWS CLI.

-    Update the existing resource, `aws_instance,` and add an instance profile to assign the IAM role to the instance.
+    - update the existing resource, `aws_instance,` and add an instance profile to assign the IAM role to the instance.

+4. After adding the code to the `main.tf`, review the file `outputs.tf` and make sure, that all output variables are valid and can output relevant values, as described in the output variable descriptions.

-4. Run the following commands to generate a Terraform execution plan in **JSON** format:
+5. Run the following commands to generate a Terraform execution plan in **JSON** format:

     ```
     terraform init